dilgekarakas/Simple-Web-Scraping-Template/README.md

 # Web-Scrap

+A simple script that scraps the https://www.trustradius.com/machine-learning

+My intention was to crawl name, number of reviews, stars and urls of logos of each product categorized under machine learning solutions on trustradius.com.
+The url I have worked on is: https://www.trustradius.com/machine-learning.
+Once I landed on the url you will see a list of products by scrolling a little bit down.
+My task was to collect relevant information about each product and put them in an output file in the csv format.

 ## For Anaconda Users

 If you need to install Selenium with Pip, use this in your command line.